 “Strata” and “City and Empire” to Be Displayed in Art Galleries

-BLOOMINGTON, Ill. — This fall, the Illinois Wesleyan University Ames School of Art will feature the work of artists Heather Brammeier, Kathleen Gerber, Lindy Ihrman,
+BLOOMINGTON, Ill. — This fall, the Illinois Wesleyan University Ames School of Art and Design will feature the work of artists Heather Brammeier, Kathleen Gerber, Lindy Ihrman,

 Lori Nix and Leslie Speicher.